When do I petition?

 When does the committee meet?

 The committee meets weekly during the academic year, taking a break for winter recess and university holidays.
-In Spring 2018, the weekly meetings will be held on Thursday.
+In Fall 2018, the weekly meetings will be held on Thursday.

 What is the deadline to submit my petition?

 Your petition and ALL supporting documentation must be received no later than 5:00 pm on TuesdayÂ in order to be heard by the committee on Thursday of the same week.

 EX&S Committee meetings are confidential; therefore, petitioning students do not attend the meetings.
 The committee chair will present the petition and supporting documentation to the committee for consideration.

 What are the chances that my petition is approved?

 Each petition is reviewed individually and a decision is rendered based on the unique facts of each case.
 Therefore it is impossible to predict the likelihood of approval.